svenguenther/OLE/README.rst

 * A explicit likelihood is available

-* The dimensionality of the theory code does not exceed about 20
+* The dimensionality of the theory code input does not exceed about 20